-Between these towers are the galleries / rooms where some of them are open to the public.
+Between these towers are the galleries/rooms, some of which are open to the public.

-There’s a fountain in the centre of the plaza.
+There’s a fountain in the center of the plaza.

 You can go boating on the river, too.

-There are four bridges that stand for the ancient kingdoms of Spain: Leon, Navarre, Aragon and Castille.
+Four bridges stand for the ancient kingdoms of Spain: Leon, Navarre, Aragon, and Castille.